Cybersync22/Timing_Analysis/README.md

 ## Timing Analysis using GNN for RTL Complexity Prediction

+#### PROBLEM STATEMENT
+AI algorithm to predict combinational complexity/depth of signals to quickly identify timing violations.

+Timing analysis is a crucial step in the design of any complex IP/SoC.
+However, timing analysis reports are generated after synthesis is complete, which is a very time consuming process.
+This leads to overall delays in the project execution time as timing violations can require architectural refactoring.

+Creating an AI algorithm to predict combinational logic depth of signals in behavioural RTL can greatly speed up this process.

 #### SOLUTION SUMMARY
 A Graph Neural Network (GNN)-based Timing Prediction Tool that extracts RTL netlist features and predicts the logic depth of a circuit.